aosabook/500lines/pedometer/chapter.md

 ~~~~~~~
 > data = '0.028,-0.072,5|0.129,-0.945,-5;0,-0.07,0.06|0.123,-0.947,5;0.2,-1,2|0.1,-0.9,3;'
-> parser = Parser.new(data)
+> processor = Processor.new(data)

-> parser.format
+> processor.format
 => 'separated'
-> parser.parsed_data
+> processor.parsed_data
 => [{:x=>0.028, :y=>-0.072, :z=>5, :xg=>0.129, :yg=>-0.945, :zg=>-5},
 	{:x=>0, :y=>-0.07, :z =>0.06, :xg=>0.123, :yg=>-0.947, :zg=>5},
 	{:x=>0.2, :y=>-1.0, :z=>2.0, :xg=>0.1, :yg=>-0.9, :zg=>3.0}]
-> parser.dot_product_data
+> processor.dot_product_data
 => [-24.928348, 0.36629, 6.92]
-> parser.filtered_data
+> processor.filtered_data
 => [0, 0, -1.7824384769309702]
 ~~~~~~~

 ### Things to note
-* Ability to pass in either format and the Parser determines it.
+* Ability to pass in either format and the Processor determines it.
 It's the only class that has to be concerned with it.
 * ...

 ### Where to improve